iamfaham/TersAI/README.md

 ## Description

 TersAI is an AI-powered Twitter bot that automates the process of gathering and sharing news updates in a specific niche.
 It fetches the latest articles from the web, summarizes them into concise, tweet-sized content using a language model, adapts the writing tone to match a target Twitter profile's style, and then posts the result to Twitter automatically.
-The goal is to consistently deliver relevant updates (especially AI news) in the desired tone to an audience on Twitter.
+The goal is to consistently deliver relevant updates in the desired tone to an audience on Twitter.

 ## Features